bogamie/bogamie.github.io/_posts/Computer Architecture/2024-09-27-computer-architecutre-2.md

 >
 > &nbsp;&nbsp; To achieve highest performance and conserve energy, an instruction set architecture must have a sufficient number of registers, and compilers must use registers effectively.

-## a.
+## b.
 Constant or Immediate Operands

 &nbsp;&nbsp; Many times a program will use a constant in an operation—for example, incrementing an index to point to the next element of an array.
-Using only the instructions we have seen so far, we would have to laod a constant from memory to use one.
+Using only the instructions we have seen so far, we would have to load a constant from memory to use one.
 For example, to add the constant 4 to register `$s3`, we could use the code

 ```asm
 lw $t0, AddrConstant4($s1)    # $t0 = constant 4